shivannis/xandr-docs-public/xandr-docs/articles/bidders/expandables-and-rich-media.md

 }
 ```

+> [!NOTE]
+>
-- You are not required to set the template ID on standard creatives (non-expandable).
+> - You are not required to set the template ID on standard creatives (non-expandable).
 Continue uploading those creatives as you did
-  before.
+>   before.
-- Traffic Skin creatives as a standard banner.
+> - Traffic Skin creatives as a standard banner.
 We recommend using 1800 X 1000 dimensions.
-  - Use template ID **6** for HTML, and **5** for Javascript.
+   >   - Use template ID **6** for HTML, and **5** for Javascript.

 **Template IDs**